Fuann/TENET/README.md

-## TENET: A Time-reversal Enhancement Network for noise-robust ASR
+# TENET: A Time-reversal Enhancement Network for noise-robust ASR (ASRU 2021)

 This is a PyTorch implementation of our paper: [TENET: A Time-reversal Enhancement Network for noise-robust ASR (ASRU 2021)](https://arxiv.org/abs/2107.01531).